1. K-State home

 Why Become an Extension Master Gardener?

-Extension Master Gardeners become friends with many interesting and talented individuals.
+Extension Master Gardeners take part in rewarding volunteer experiences to share current, research-based horticulture information with neighbors and community members across Sedgwick County.
 Extension Master Gardeners never stop learning, but continue to grow in their knowledge of garden related issues.
 Being an Extension Master Gardener volunteer is a fun, interesting and rewarding experience.

 Who Can Apply?

-Any Sedgwick County resident, age 18 or over, who has an interest in gardening can apply.
-If you want to improve your skills and knowledge and you like to work with people, the Extension Master Gardener program may be for you.
+Any Sedgwick County resident, age 18 or over, with a high school diploma or equivalent and an interest in gardening can apply.
 A potential Sedgwick County Master Gardener must demonstrate an interest in gardening, an enthusiasm for acquiring and sharing knowledge, and a sincere commitment to volunteerism and community betterment.

 Application Process